COVID-19 - Update 18 June 2020

-The school is led by Prof. Gregor Schöner, who lectures on the concepts of DFT in the mornings.
-Afternoon sessions provide hands-on training working with dynamic field models in COSIVINA and CEDAR, our interactive simulation environments.
-Students develop their own projects during the school to learn how to apply the concepts of DFT to their home domain of interest.
+The school is led by Prof. Gregor Schöner, who lectures on the basic concepts of DFT in the live lecture series.
+Workshop sessions provide hands-on training working with dynamic field models in COSIVINA and CEDAR, our interactive simulation environments.
+Students learn to create a dynamic field model from the ground up and learn how to apply the concepts of DFT to their home domain of interest.

 For the hands-on work, the exercises and projects, we use numeric simulators.
 COSIVINA is a simulator for dynamic field theory that is based on Matlab and supports quick assembly of DFT models, for instance to account for human behavioral data.

-More robotic projects can be implemented in the C++ based simulator CEDAR, which also features a graphical user interface in which core elements of DFT can be assembled without in-depth programming knowledge.
+Models based on larger field architectures can be implemented in the C++ based simulator CEDAR, which features a graphical user interface in which core elements of DFT can be assembled without in-depth programming knowledge.
 For more advanced projects in CEDAR, basic knowledge of C++ is required.

 Some of the topics that the summer school covers include:

 - Neural dynamics and basic attractor states

 - Spatial transformations and objects in a scene

 The schedule linked on this page is from last year's event but we will roughly follow it this year as well.
 We will update it as soon as it is finalized.